adamarama/tech-writing/guides/SEO Guide Blog Post.md

 ---

-Feel free to comment below if you have any questions or would like further clarification on any of the steps.
+Feel free to comment below if you have any questions or would like further clarification on any steps.
 Happy optimizing!